 The responsiveness is a very positive factor here.
-The sole is altogether quite firm but the outsole is sectioned in a critical area of the forefoot right before the arch where flexion of the toe off phase occurs greatly.
-This allows the forefoot to effectively bend independently of the whole and in conjunction with it's stiff nature gives an impressive response.
+The sole is altogether quite firm but the outsole is sectioned in a critical area of the forefoot right before the arch where flexion of the toe-off phase occurs greatly.
+This allows the forefoot to effectively bend independently of the whole and in conjunction with its stiff nature gives an impressive response.
 This is true with most shoes that are quite stiff as it generates more force to flex the material, and that force is returned right back where it came from when the pressure is relieved as your foot comes off the ground.
 With the sectioning of the outsole and grooves,

 it takes a bit less pressure to flex as most of the resistance is generated from the softer EVA midsole.
 This means less force is generated overall, but being able to more easily flex the shoe in the propulsion phase amount for a more than ideal return of energy.

 The VT is made for trails, but more specifically Alpine conditions where you will be at a constant upward climb.
 The outsole profile plays a large part in this regard.
-It's equipped with 3.5 millimeter, strategically oriented lugs.
-On the forefoot, the lugs dig backwards to effectively dig into the ground as needed for elevation, and the lugs on the heel face the opposite direction for the downhill.
-To combat unpredictable and ever changing mountainous terrain, the lugs are shaved off giving the ability to grab traction in the case you find yourself striking rock instead of earth.
+It's equipped with 3.5 millimeters, strategically oriented lugs.
+On the forefoot, the lugs dig backward to effectively dig into the ground as needed for elevation, and the lugs on the heel face the opposite direction for the downhill.
+To combat unpredictable and ever-changing mountainous terrain, the lugs are shaved off giving the ability to grab traction in the case you find yourself striking rock instead of earth.
 The lugs are to be appreciated and I much prefer their ability on dirt as they grab traction well.
-That's not to say the ability of them to hold on rock isn't there because it certainly is given Vibrams sticky Megagrip rubber
+That's not to say the ability of them to hold on the rock isn't there because it certainly is given Vibrams sticky Megagrip rubber

-Just like it's purpose, it's price is quite steep.
+Just like its purpose, it's price is quite steep.
 You can find the Norvan VT in retail for $170.00, and the fact that it just released means it likely won't be dropping much any time soon.
-This is a value for those who need it for it's specialized purpose as it get's the job done but if you plan on using the shoe for casual trails it's probably going to be more than what you need.
+This is a value for those who need it for its specialized purpose as it get's the job done but if you plan on using the shoe for casual trails it's probably going to be more than what you need.

-You're looking at a nine millimeter heel to toe differential here.
+You're looking at a 9-millimeter heel to toe differential here.
 This is quite expected for the purpose of the shoe as you will be using the heel quite a bit as a breaking system to regulate downward momentum.
 I found myself doing so quite frequently as I picked up speed downward and running on my forefoot as I climb upward.

 • Outsole comprised of Vibram Idrogrip in the forefoot & Megagrip in the heel